 Tenaris shall ensure that compensation payable to its directors and the CEO is competitive with peer companies and at the same time is consistent with Tenaris's overall strategic objectives.
-Accordingly, the Company shall periodically review compensation packages adopted by comparable companies in terms of industry, size and complexity of business and operations.
+Accordingly, the Company shall periodically review compensation packages adopted by comparable companies in terms of industry, size and complexity of business and operations, taking into account the Company's ownership structure as a controlled company.
 In addition, Tenaris shall from time to time engage a reputable independent compensation consultant to provide benchmarking analyses, advise on compensation trends and other matters and make recommendations to the Company.